 Millions of Americans are lactose intolerant and deal with symptoms like flatulence, pain, and general abdominal discomfort.
 The condition may arise at birth or after a treatment like a surgery on the small intestine.
 Watch for signs to identify it lactose intolerance at the earliest so you can modify your lifestyle and alleviate symptoms.

-Do you suspect you might be lactose intolerant?
-The condition is more common than you’d think!
-An estimated 30 million adults in the United States have lactose intolerance by the age of 20.1 If you’re wondering how to figure out if you should avoid certain foods like milk and dairy products, here’s a roundup of symptoms.
-If you do turn out to be lactose intolerant, know that treating the problem or keeping it in check doesn’t always have to mean completely cutting out all these foods from your life.
+If your stomach gurgles and rumbles every time you have a glass of milk, you must be wondering about lactose intolerance.
+The condition is, after all, quite common, with an estimated 30 million adults in the United States having lactose intolerance by the age of 20.1 If you suspect you fall into this category, here’s a roundup of everything you need to know.
+And if you do turn out to be lactose intolerant, don’t worry yet – treating the problem doesn’t always mean cutting out all dairy foods from your life.

 What Is Lactose Intolerance?